Tessa’s Recipe Rundown

 - Weigh your whites: Make sure you weigh out your egg whites, especially if using pasture-raised or locally-grown eggs, as those egg sizes tend to vary more.

-- Room temperature: Make sure the egg whites are completely warmed to room temperature before you begin, to maximize the aeration achieved while whipping.
+- Room temperature: Make sure the egg whites are completely at room temperature before you begin, as this maximizes the aeration achieved while whipping.

 - Yolk-free zone: Be careful not to get any egg yolk in with the whites when separating.
-I recommend cracking the eggs into a small bowl, then add the whites one at a time into the mixing bowl.
-This way if one yolk breaks, it doesn’t ‘contaminate’ the whole batch.
+I recommend cracking the eggs into a small bowl, then adding the whites one at a time into the mixing bowl.
+This way, if one yolk breaks, it doesn’t ‘contaminate’ the whole batch.

 - If you skip any steps in preparing the egg whites, your cake may sink or collapse.